NHERI-SimCenter/BRAILS/docs/common/user_manual/workflow.rst

 * elevated is the foundation elevation attribute, details can be found in :ref:`lbl-foundationElevationClassifier`.

+* year is the year built, details can be found in :ref:`lbl-yearClassifier`.

-* story is the number of stories, details can be found in :ref:`lbl-nFloorDetector`.
+* numstories is the number of stories, details can be found in :ref:`lbl-nFloorDetector`.

 .. _limitthenumber: